 How Long Will My Disability Benefits Last?

-Your disability benefits continue as long as your condition has not improved and you cannot work.
-The Social Security Administration will review your case periodically to make sure you remain disabled, and you are responsible for telling them if your condition improves, you return to work or if there is a change in your ability to work.
-Learn more about your ability to work while receiving SSI or SSDI benefits here.
+Your disability benefits continue as long as your condition has not improved, and you cannot work.
+The Social Security Administration will review your case periodically to make sure you remain disabled, and you are responsible for telling them if your condition improves, if you return to work, or if there is a change in your ability to work.

 If you disagree with the decision made by the SSA, you do have the right to file an appeal, or a Request for Reconsideration.
-However, you must do so within 60 days of the date you receive the initial decision or your case will expire and be unavailable for appeal.
-If you
+However, you must do so within 60 days of the date you receive the initial decision, or your case will expire and be unavailable for appeal.

-If you have worked 5 out of the last 10 years under Social Security before becoming disabled, you will have enough earnings in to apply for Social Security disability benefits.
+If you have worked five out of the last 10 years under Social Security before becoming disabled, you will have enough earnings in to apply for Social Security Disability benefits.
 For individuals 31 or younger, the requirements differ, since such individuals have not had a significant time working.
-Unless a person has been staying home for quite a long time, however, it is very possible that person will qualify for Social Security disability benefits based upon his or her own earnings.
+Unless a person has been staying home for quite a long time, however, it is very possible that person will qualify for Social Security Disability benefits based upon their own earnings.

 Social Security Disability benefits are available to workers who have worked long enough and paid into the system.
-Workers even under the age of 24 can qualify for benefits if they have worked for a year-and-a-half out of the past three years.
-But the access to the benefits may be limited to the investor based on their health situation.
+Even workers under the age of 24 can qualify for benefits if they have worked for a year and a half out of the past three years.
+The access to benefits may be limited based on their health situation.

 Do You Have Additional Questions About Social Security?